cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 Mendeley
 ~~~~~~~~~

-Mendeley is a free refernce manager compatible with Windows Word 2013,
+Mendeley is a free reference manager compatible with Windows Word 2013,
 Mac Word 2011, LibreOffice, BibTeX.
 Videos on how to use it are
 available at:

 * https://community.mendeley.com/guides/videos

-Instalation instructions are available at
+Installation instructions are available at

 https://www.mendeley.com/features/reference-manager/